Droid-VM/Virtualization/docs/vm_remote_attestation.md

 - The DICE chain should have RKP VM markers that help identify RKP VM as required by the [remote provisioning HAL][rkp-hal-markers].

 The feature is enabled by default.
-To disable it, you can set `PRODUCT_AVF_REMOTE_ATTESTATION_DISABLED` to true in your Makefile.
+To disable it, you have two options:

+1. Set `PRODUCT_AVF_REMOTE_ATTESTATION_DISABLED` to `true` in your Makefile to disable the feature at build time.

+2. Include `hypervisor.vm.remote_attestation.supported=0` in the system properties to disable the feature at runtime.

+If you don't set any of these variables, VM remote attestation will be enabled by default.

 [rkp-hal-markers]: https://android.googlesource.com/platform/hardware/interfaces/+/main/security/rkp/README.md#hal